 At our law firm, our life insurance attorneys have handled claims involving homicide for all the reasons listed above.
 We can help you throughout the entire process, from submitting a claim for death benefits to filing an appeal, solving an interpleader, or suing the insurance company.

-By presenting strong legal support for our clients, we can successfully counteract the tactics employed by life insurance companies or force a competing claimant to either give up their claims or settle for a fraction of what they originally demand.
-We fight for our clients’ rights to receive what is rightfully theirs under the law.
+By presenting strong legal support for our clients, we can successfully counteract the tactics employed by life insurance companies or force a competing claimant to either give up their claims or settle for a fraction of what they originally demanded.
+We fight for our client’s rights to receive what is rightfully theirs under the law.

 Our life insurance lawyers will help you navigate through the complex issues of murder cases.
-We offer competent and professional legal expertise that you can trust.
+We offer competent and professional legal advice that you can trust.

 We offer competitive contingent fees.
 That means that you pay us only if we recover the death benefit for you.
 Once the case is settled, we will work with you on a fee structure that you feel comfortable with.